-The Cotter Trust provides annually an Entry Scholarship with a value of $10000 over a five year tenure (subject to annual review) for one or more Year 9 students.
+The Cotter Trust provides annually Entry Scholarships with a value of $1500 per year over a five year tenure (subject to annual review) for one or more Year 9 students.
 The scholarship is awarded on the basis of financial need, academic potential, cultural and/or sporting ability and personal character.

 The Cotter Trust Year 13 Grant:

 The Cotter Trust provides annually a grant to support one or more Year 13 students on the basis of financial need, academic potential, prior contribution to school life and personal character.